ivinayakg/Book-Suggester/README.md

 # Book-Suggester

-### Simple react app which suggest you books based on the catergory you select on the web app.
+### Simple react app which suggests you books based on the category you select on the web app.

+- created and hoted on code sandbox